simon-quach/cse15l-lab-reports/week-1-lab-report.md

 bash: cd: Hello.java: Not a directory
 ```

-It doesn't change directories because the argument given is a file. **Error.**
+It doesn't change directories because the argument given is a file.
+The argument only accepts directories. **Error.**

 ## ls
 ### No Arguments